JuliusGrote/Tetrix_Psychopy/README.md

 When using Tetrix, please include the following citation:

-**Grote, J., Hamm, A.-M., Stocker, J. E., Jansen, A., & Kessler, H. (2024, June 21).
+**Grote, J., Hamm, A.-M., Stocker, J. E., Jansen, A., & Kessler, H. (2024, July 12).
 Tetrix: A novel paradigm for investigating cognitive functions associated with the computer game Tetris.
 Retrieved from osf.io/6hzbj**

 ## Getting Started

+- This paradigm only works with Windows OS.

+- Use only one monitor or if you have multiple, make sure to set them to duplicate mode.

 - Make sure you downloaded at least Version: "Psychopy 2024.1.1" or higher ([download here](https://www.psychopy.org/download.html)).

 - Open the [Tetrix_PsychoPy.psyexp](Tetrix_PsychoPy.psyexp) file.

-- Check whether pynput ans wmi are installed ("Tools" &rarr; "Plugin/package manager" &rarr; "Plugins" &rarr; search "pynput"/"WMI" and install if necessary).
+- Check whether pynput and wmi are installed ("Tools" &rarr; "Plugin/package manager" &rarr; "Plugins" &rarr; search "pynput"/"WMI" and install if necessary).

 - To start, press "run"/green startbutton and enter the current subject id.